Faith-and-Code-Technologies/mDirt/README.md

 ### 🚀 **Coming Soon**

-- **Custom Components for Custom Items**
+- **JSON to UI**
-  - We’re currently working on a system to generate dynamic components for custom items and blocks.
-This will help eliminate the need for writing complex boilerplate code, making the process easier and faster for users.
+  - We’re currently working on a system to generate dynamic UI elements.
+This will make it possible to add JSON elements such as custom Enchantments, Advancements, Loot Tables, and so many more.

-- **Custom Enchantments**
+  - It will also make it possible to use ALL components on custom items!
-  - Full support for creating custom enchantments will be available after the system for custom item components is completed.
-Stay tuned for future updates!
+  - **Update**: The system itself has been built, and we are working on implementing it into mDirt.

 ---